SSWConsulting/SSW.Rules.Content/rules/automate-reply-messages/rule.md

 Responding to messages from the general public and clients on social media is an integral part of maintaining a company's online presence and reputation.
 Platforms like LinkedIn, Meta (Facebook, Instagram, WhatsApp), X (formely Twitter) and others provide different avenues for these interactions.

-Focusing primarily on LinkedIn, this rule outlines how to effectively automate, manage and respond to messages ensuring that the conversation aligns with your business goals and the utility you seek from the feature.
+Focusing primarily on LinkedIn, this rule outlines how to effectively automate, manage and respond to messages ensuring that the conversation aligns with the utility and purpose of the feature.

 <!--endintro-->